Is Public a Safe Brokerage Firm?

 Our Recommendations

 Beginners: On one hand, Public.com is designed for novices.
 It has a large library of educational materials that are written for newbies.
-On the other hand, the company has no managed accounts, and these would be better for beginning investors.
+On the other hand, while the company now has some advisory-style products, it still lacks full-service planning, and these would be better for beginning investors.
 We recommend a hybrid robo-human advisory account with a firm like Webull.

 Active Stock Trading: Although Public does have some good trading resources, like OTC stocks and fractional-share trading, it just doesn’t have the software to create a pro-level experience.
 We suggest Charles Schwab instead.